SpenceKonde/megaTinyCore/megaavr/extras/Ref_Reset.md

 void resetViaWDTFaster() {
   _PROTECTED_WRITE(WDT.CTRLA,WDT_WINDOW_8CLK_gc | WDT_PERIOD_8CLK_gc); //enable the WDT, minimum timeout, minimum window. while (1) __asm__ __volatile__ ("wdr"::);
-  // execute WDR's until reset.
+  // execute WDRs until reset.
 The loop should in total take 3 clocks (the compiler will implement it as wdr, rjmp .-4)
   // but because of the sync delay described above, it will run thousands of times before the first premature (from the
   // WDT's perspective) wdr finally makes it to the WDT domain and slams into the closed window.
 }